RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

   <div class="image-caption">Sonitus Modulator </div>
 {:/nomarkdown}

+Flanger, Phaser, Chorus, Tremolo.
+Simple versions of each.
+Nothing exciting except for the tape mode in the flanger which gives you more extreme sounding flange.

 ### Sonitus Phase

 {::nomarkdown}
   <img src="/assets/Cakewalk/SonitusPhase.png" alt="Sonitus Phase ">
   <div class="image-caption">Sonitus Phase </div>
 {:/nomarkdown}

+Now _this_ is a cool inclusion.
+I don't know of any other DAW that comes with a product like this.
+Phase rotation with both IIR and FIR options.
+You can rotate the phase of your audio to deal with cancellation issues that crop up when multi-micing sources.

+Cool.

 ### Sonitus Reverb